Sarah Bahbah

+Sarah Bahbah is a Palestinian visual artist and director based in Los Angeles, and the creator of the genre-bending hybrid documentary–cinema series Can I Come In?.
+She has collaborated with global brands including Gucci, Valentino Beauty, Spotify, Condé Nast, Capitol Records and Sony Music, while her directorial work and art series have amassed over 100 million views online.
+Her most pivotal bodies of work include 3eib!
+(Shame On Me!) and Fool Me Twice, which confront sexual liberation, cultural repression, and attachment psychology with unflinching emotional intimacy.

 Bahbah often captions her images using subtitles, with the resulting image resembling a film still.
 VICE has described Bahbah's photos as "optimized for the Internet".
-Elite Daily and Nylon named her Best Instagrammer in 2016.
+The New York Times has also profiled her viral photographic series in a feature examining its reflection of contemporary emotional life, while Dazed has highlighted her captioned stills as emblematic of digital intimacy, vulnerability, and heartbreak.
 She has photographed many young celebrities such as Noah Centineo, Dylan Sprouse, and Alisha Boe.

 Style and influences

 A photograph from Bahbah's 2021 series "Fool Me Twice", featuring actor Noah Centineo.
 This piece demonstrates Bahbah's use of captions on her photographs, and her retro-saturation technique.

 Bahbah studied creative advertising at Curtin University in Western Australia.
 During her first year of studies, she began photographing music festivals and cultural events, including Firefly.
 Writing for Forbes, interviewer Olivia Perez posited that this experience "capturing intimate, private moments within the human experience and bringing them to light" carried forward into her later artwork.

 Bahbah places subtitles on her photographs to simulate the appearance of a still from a captioned film.
 She adopted this style with Instagram in mind, after being inspired by posts on the platform sharing screenshots from subtitled foreign films.
 Bahbah described her works as coming together to "create a serial, episodic quasi-narrative" which is open to interpretation, although "[each] individual piece tells a story on its own".
 She uses vivid saturation to create a retro colour palette.

 Her art is driven by the desire to "create a space where [she] belong[s], a space that [she] could own".
 She has expressed that the themes of desire, intimacy, and emotion in her work, and her frequent depiction of taboo subjects such as women's sexuality, stem from the sense of freedom she has gained through her art after being raised in a conservative Christian Middle Eastern household, as a racial minority in a majority-white community.
 She has also mentioned that her art, and particularly her writing, helps her to manage her OCD and anxiety.